moderndatacompany/dataos.info/docs/interfaces/index.md

 ## Graphical User Interface (GUI)

 The Graphical User Interface offers an intuitive and visually engaging way to interact with DataOS and its components.
 This makes DataOS accessible to users with varying technical expertise, enhancing user experience and usability.
-For example, applications like Atlas and Lens Explorer provide graphical user interfaces for tasks such as creating visualizations, building dashboards, and interacting with the semantic layer.
+For example, applications like Data Product Hub and Lens Studio provide graphical user interfaces for tasks such as creating visualizations, building dashboards, and interacting with the semantic layer.

 ## Application Programming Interface (API)